sikaili99/mtnmomoapi/README.md

 2. `getBalance`: Get your account balance.

+### TODO: create this methode

-3. `isPayerActive`: This method is used to check if an account holder is registered and active in the system.
+`isPayerActive`: This method is used to check if an account holder is registered and active in the system.

 #### Sample Code